Carlinina/Logs-Analysis-Project/README.md

 3. Python 2.7
 4. psycopg2 module
 ## Instructions
-Before you start you need to create the following Views for each of the questions answered:
+Before you start you need to create the following Views for each of the questions:

   Question1: